-As part of this MSR and SOI Update, a SOI reduction is proposed in order to follow parcel lines and to avoid 341 acres of open space designated territory that would not require the extension of urban services.
-The proposed SOI would total approximately 8,900 acres.
+As part of this MSR and SOI Update, a SOI reduction is proposed in order to follow parcel lines and to avoid inclusion of open space designated territory that would not require the extension of urban services.

 3. GOVERNMENT STRUCTURE